 The 20+ Best Things To Do In Idaho in the Winter

-Idaho, in the Winter, is a magical place.
-While I love Idaho in most seasons, you can’t beat the magic of the winter months.
-Yes, it can be cold, but it’s also incredibly beautiful, with rugged mountains and snow-capped peaks.
+Idaho, in the winter, is a magical place, and as an Idaho local, I love Idaho in most seasons, but you can’t beat the magic of the winter months.
+Yes, it can be cold, but it’s also incredibly beautiful, with rugged mountains, hot springs, fun winter activities, and snow-capped peaks.

-With Idaho holding the highest average snowfall in all of the Northwest region, it truly becomes a winter wonderland.
-Indulge in skiing, snowboarding, snowshoeing, and so much more.
+With Idaho holding the highest average snowfall in the Northwest region, it truly becomes a winter wonderland.
+You’ll experience incredible skiing, snowboarding, snowshoeing, and more.
+Winter adventures abound in Idaho!

-You can even enjoy non-winter sports and activities, such as nestling up with your favorite book in a snowy cabin.
-If you think this is an absolute dream like I do, then Idaho in the winter is for you!
+You can enjoy non-winter sports and activities, such as nestling up with your favorite book in a snowy cabin.
+If you think this is an absolute dream like I do, then an Idaho winter vacation might just be for you!

 While we’re at it, let’s be friends on Instagram and Tiktok!